I'm glad you're here.

 If you're frustrated, embarrassed, or at your wits end....
-I can assure you, I've been there.
+I understand.
 Being in that spot is what pushed me to become a dog trainer.
 And now I can't imagine doing anything else.

-Training shouldn't just be about teaching a command, it should be about building trust, understanding and providing our dogs with the tools they need to thrive in our increasingly modern world.
+Training shouldn't just be about teaching a command, it should be about building trust, understanding, and providing our dogs with the tools they need to thrive in our increasingly modern world.

 Have you ever been so at a loss with your dog's behavior that you no longer seem to enjoy having a dog?